This page provides FAQs specific to Virginia Tax's Web Upload supported tax forms and wage statements.

 Should the business be registered with Virginia Tax before filing through Web Upload?

-Yes - it MUST be registered first.
-Failure to do so will cause delays in processing your return/payment information in our TAX accounting system.
+Yes - it must be registered first.
+Failure to do so will cause delays in processing your return/payment information in our Virginia Tax accounting system.
 Online business registration is available through the iReg system.